yousfiwael/EthIdentityStore/avoiding_common_attacks.md

 I have mitigated against this risk by:

-- using `msg.sender` in place of `tx.origin`
+- Using `msg.sender` in place of `tx.origin`

-## Circuit breaker
+## Circuit Breaker

 Unexpected things can go wrong.
 We need to be ready for anything.
-IdentityStore informations  are so important so we need to protect them.
+EthIdentityStore informations  are so important so we need to protect them.

 I have mitigated against this risk by:

-- Implementing the Ownable and Pausable open-zeppelin libraries to provide a layer of control and security.
+- Using the Ownable and Pausable contract modules of OpenZeppelin Contracts to provide a layer of access control and security.